rrainey/tempo-insights/docs/tempo_insights_architecture.md

 workers/logProcessor.ts – Implements the Preliminary Jump Analysis background job.
 This script runs periodically (for example, using setInterval or a simple sleep loop waking every 30 seconds) to check for any new jump logs that need analysis.
 It queries the database for all Jump Log records where initialAnalysisTimestamp is NULL (meaning not yet processed).
 Those records are then processed one by one (serially) – avoiding parallel processing simplifies load on a small device and ensures formation grouping logic can easily find existing logs.
 For each log:

-It loads the raw log data (the binary/blob) and runs analysis to extract key events and metrics.
+It loads the raw log data by fetching the file from Supabase Storage using the stored URL/path reference, then runs analysis to extract key events and metrics.
 Using the logic in analysisService, it determines:

 Exit time offset – when freefall likely began (e.g., first moment vertical speed exceeds 2000 fpm).